 Maya Lin Proposes a Unique Design

-Her design was like nothing else on the Mall: a 500-foot-long, V-shaped wall of black granite.
-It was to be engraved with the names of all the servicemen who died during the conflict—more than 58,000 of them.
+Her design was like nothing else on the Mall: a 500-foot-long, V-shaped wall of black granite, engraved with the names of all the servicemen who died during the conflict—more than 58,000 of them.
 All but the last few names are listed chronologically, starting with Air Force Technical Sergeant Richard B. Fitzgibbon, Jr., killed in action on June 8, 1956, to Kelton Rena Turner, killed in action on May 15, 1975.
 More names have been added, as servicemen once considered missing in action have been confirmed deceased.

 The wall’s height tapers from a mere eight inches at either end to 10 feet high at the center, but rather than rising to reach that 10 feet, it sinks into the Earth.
 A visitor descends into the timeline of the war and rises back out again.

-Although today the wall is regarded as a masterpiece and, really, almost a pilgrimage site, when the design was revealed not everyone was happy.
+Although today the wall is regarded as a masterpiece and, really, almost a pilgrimage site, when the design was revealed, not everyone was happy.
 Most objections were simply due to how different it looked as compared to surrounding architecture.
-Some, though, found it insulting, calling it “nihilistic” and comparing it to a wound; others objected that Lin’s Chinese heritage and communist China’s role in the war made her involvement somewhat inappropriate—though Lin was born an American citizen and her parents had been naturalized U.S. citizens well before the war.
+Some found it insulting, calling it “nihilistic” and comparing it to a wound; others objected that Lin’s Chinese heritage and communist China’s role in the war made her involvement somewhat inappropriate.
+Lin, however, was born an American citizen, and her parents had been naturalized U.S. citizens well before the war.

-Once again, the controversy ended in compromise: A more traditional, bronze heroic figural statue by Frederick Hart, called Three Servicemen, was later added to the design, standing some distance away and overlooking the wall, symbolically standing guard over their fallen comrades.
+The controversy ended in a compromise: A more traditional, bronze heroic figural statue by Frederick Hart, called Three Servicemen, was later added to the design, standing some distance away and overlooking the wall, symbolically standing guard over their fallen comrades.

 The wall was completed in 1982, and the Three Servicemen statue was completed in 1984.
 After the statue’s dedication, a memorial statue to the 265,000 women who volunteered to serve in the war was proposed.
 A figural memorial to these women, sculpted by Glenna Goodacre, was added to the site in 1993.